nnym/gronk/README.md

 - applies `JavaPluginExtension::withSourcesJar` when the Java plugin is present
 - adds a default (signed with signing plugin present) Maven publication to an empty publication container from the Java software component
 - adds extension `url` and fills in the POM fields `name`, `description` and `url` in all Maven publications from the project
-- configures all Maven publications to contain the versions of dependencies that were resolved during the build instead of the declared versions in order to allow myself to use dynamic versions while exposing to dependent projects only the versions of dependencies that are known to work.
+- configures all Maven publications to have their dependencies' dynamic versions resolved to concrete versions.

 See the test case [`fat`](test/cases/fat/build.gradle).